oliveroneill/tod/README.md

 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.

+## TODO
+- Unit test API usage
+- Figure out how to decouple route data from views so that we can easily snapshot test (this should fix `Switch` warning mentioned in `npm test` section above)